MiguelMSandin/oligoN-design/README.md

 > **Note**: Since we are merging the threee different log files into one, we can remove the individual files adding the option `-r`.

 By integrating the length, GC content, theoretical melting temperature and number of hits allowing mismatches and the accesibility of the desire region, it is possible to **manually select the best candidate probes** for your group.
 In this sense you want to select 2-4 probes:
-- that covers most of the targeted diversity,
+- that cover most of the targeted diversity,
-- with a high GC content,
+- have a high GC content,
-- with similar theoretical melting temperature,
+- have similar theoretical melting temperature,
-- with low hits to the reference file allowing mismatches (or at least with hits to a known and morphologically distant group, i.e.; diatoms Vs copepods),
+- show low number of hits in the reference file allowing mismatches (or at least with hits to a known and morphologically distant group, i.e.; diatoms Vs copepods),
-- highly accessible.
+- traget highly accessible sites.

 It is also possible to **automatically filter** the log file and select all probes that matches several criteria with the script [filterLog](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/filterLog), for example we could be interested in probes with:
 - GC content equal or higher than 40%,